BugzTheBunny/GanarCRM/tutorial/part_4.md

     - *elaboration*: as you can see, there are a few new things here, due the fact that we want the links to be dynamic, and the data retrival to be specific to the lead id, we are using dynamic url to request, meaning we use `.get(`/api/v1/leads/${leadID}/`)`, when using ` instead of ' , you are able to format the string,so we request the specific id. we get the id from the url parameters.
 8. **Make it possible to edit the lead.**:
+    - Create a new view, under `../src/views/dashboard/` call it EditLead.vue.
+    - edit the code as as [here](https://pastebin.com/FtU5v6YP)
+    - *elaboration*: the code is long, and is almost a copy of AddLead, so i will just explain what's different over there.
+        - we changed the title.
+        - we added `lead.` inside the v-model, we did this to make the initial fields be setted to the fields of the lead which we want to edit (we will retrieve the lead from the backend using the id of the lead)
+        - when sending the updated lead, we use `patch` instead of `post`.
+        - the bulma toast message is a bit different (you can copy it to the AddLead also, so it will make it a bit more informative.)

+## At this point you should be able to dit leads, and get notifications when its edited.